Punjabi cinema: Advent of sound films (1930s–1946)

-Produced by Indira Movie Tone, Krishna Dev Mehra released his directorial début, Pind Di Kudi, in 1935.
-The sound film, Pind Di Kudi was produced in Calcutta and released in Lahore and introduced young Noor Jahan as an actor and a playback singer.
+In 1935, produced by Indira Movie Tone, Krishna Dev Mehra released his directorial début, Pind Di Kudi.
+It was produced in Calcutta and released in Lahore; it debuted Noor Jahan as an actor and a playback singer.
 Due to the success of this film, interest in Punjabi films started to escalate; therefore, in 1938, with the assistance of Madan Mohan Mehra, K.D.
 Mehra released his second Punjabi sound film, Heer Sial.

-Studios started to open and many actors, filmmakers and technicians shifted from Bombay and Calcutta to Lahore.
-Prominent names included Shanta Apte, Motilal, Chandra Mohan, Hiralal, Noor Jehan, Mumtaz Shanti, Wali, Syed Attahullah Shah Hashmi, Krishna Kumar, and Shanker Hussain.
+Many actors, filmmakers and technicians shifted from Bombay and Calcutta to Lahore as studios started to open.
+Prominent names, included: Shanta Apte, Motilal, Chandra Mohan, Hiralal, Noor Jehan, Mumtaz Shanti, Wali, Syed Attahullah Shah Hashmi, Krishna Kumar, and Shanker Hussain.
 Baldev Raj Chopra, later known as a director, started from the Punjabi film industry in Lahore, where he operated a film magazine called the Cine Herald.
 Likewise, Ramanand Sagar, later a director, was associated with the Evening News and Syed Attahullah Shah Hashmi worked for the film newspaper, Adakar.

-Bhati Gate is known to have produced some of most notable actors, writers and artists, but with tensions running swift towards the independence of Pakistan and India in 1947, most of the actors traveled into areas that are now a part of modern India.
+Bhati Gate is known to have produced some of most notable actors, writers and artists, but with tensions running swift towards the independence of Pakistan and India in 1947, most of the actors travelled into areas that are now a part of modern India.
 The industry left in Lahore would later be termed as Lollywood, a portmanteau of Lahore and Hollywood.

-Post–Punjab partition
+Post-partition (1947-49)

-In 1947, the British Indian province of Punjab was partitioned between India and Pakistan.
-West Punjab became part of Pakistan and East Punjab became part of India.
-This compelled Punjabi film actors, filmmakers and musicians to work in the Bombay industry, including actors such as K.L.
+In 1947, the British Indian province of Punjab was partitioned between Pakistan and India, into what is referred to as, West & East Punjab respectively.
+Following partition, the newly-Eastern Punjabi actors, filmmakers and musicians were compelled to work in the Bombay industry, including actors, such as: K.L.
 Saigal, Prithviraj Kapoor, Dilip Kumar and Dev Anand and singers such as Mohammed Rafi, Noorjahan and Shamshad Begum.
 In 1948, Roop K. Shorey directed the first Punjabi film following the partition of Punjab.
-Other notable films of the late 1940s included Lachhi (1949), Mundri (1949) and Pheray (1949).
+Other notable films of the late 1940s include: Lachhi (1949), Mundri (1949) and Pheray (1949).